christophsjones/weeklongpuzzleserver/README.md

 If a team tries to brute force solve by submitting over 100 queries in a minute, no more submissions from that team will be allowed (and team_name will be stored in "banhammer" list in puzzleserver.py).
 To free them up, just resave puzzleserver.py (this reloads the server and resets "banhammer = []").
 Or manually add teams you don't like to this list.

 ## TODO
-- null hints should not display (possibly create new hints table to allow for multiple hints/puzzle?)
 - hunt_soon.html should use DATE_OFFSET + 1 for start date
 - If tables are empty there can be bugs
-- Updating a row in “solves” MySQL table updates the solve_time, updating a row in “teams” table updates the meta_solve_time :(
+- Updating a row in “teams” table updates the meta_solve_time :(
 - make it so that you don't have to manually move puzzle PDFs each day
 - add SSL

 ## Things that would make your puzzlehunt more fun
 - allow more customization of team info.
-E.g. a short blurb or a picture are displayed on your team page! :)
+E.g. a short blurb or a picture are displayed on your team page! :) (Flask sessions make this easy)
 - add plot/pictures onto the puzzle page directly, or have a separate plot tab
 - change the CSS/theme